 Starting in September 2023, ACLS will invite project proposals that will examine the impact of a liberal arts education on career success and adaptability, objective and subjective well-being, civic participation, and other key outcomes.
 The five fellows will each receive project funding, participate in a two-day data training led by the research team at ICPSR, and convene for a subsequent symposium to share their findings with each other and invited journalists.

 As with all other ACLS fellowship and grant programs, the AVDF/ACLS Fellowships will be awarded based on a highly competitive, peer-reviewed process.
-For more information about the new fellowship program, click here.
+For more information about the new fellowship program including eligibility, evaluation criteria, and application guidelines, click here.